genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 Each record in this table states that PROJ_ID = x has USER_ID = y.
 However, we require that each unique combination of PROJ_ID and USER_ID can only occur once in the table.
 So in our table, we define the primary key on PROJ_ID and USER_ID.
 We can rely on the database to ensure uniqueness; an attempt to insert a record with a PROJ_ID and USER_ID combination that already exists will fail.

-Here is our table definition for this:
+Here is our table definition for PROJECT_USERS:

 ```kotlin
   table(name = "PROJECT_USERS", id = 11020) {